bamos/bamos.github.io/_posts/2013-04-15-scala-shutdown-hooks.md

 ---
 layout: post
-title: Catching an interrupt and adding a shutdown hook in Scala.
+title: Catching an interrupt and adding a shutdown hook in Scala
 tags: [Scala]
 ---